orangegreen212/AI-Marketing-Agent-/README.md

 Two segmentation approaches are implemented to provide a deeper understanding of customer behavior:

 - **RFM Analysis**:
   - Segments customers based on Recency, Frequency, and Monetary value.
+Also using unsupervised learning K-Means
   - Clusters include: *New/Occasional Users*, *Loyal Customers*, *Champions*, *Promising / Potential Loyalists*, *Lost* and *At Risk*

 - **Behavioral Clustering**: